Three ethical issues around pig heart transplants

 "You can never know if the person is going to die catastrophically soon after the treatment - but you can't proceed without taking the risk," says Prof Julian Savulescu, Uehiro Chair in Practical Ethics at the University of Oxford.

-"As along as the individual understands the full range of risks, I think people should be able to consent to these radical experiments," he adds.
+"As long as the individual understands the full range of risks, I think people should be able to consent to these radical experiments," he adds.

 Prof Savulescu says it's important they're given all the options available to them, including mechanical heart support or a human transplant.